Pentecostal Sermons and Bible Studies by Pastor Jim Feeney, Ph.D.

 • Grace is not permissiveness.
 No!
 Rather, “the grace of God…teaches us to say “No” to ungodliness…” Any understanding of grace that does not include grace motivating us towards holiness is an incorrect understanding that has no basis in Scripture.

 • An angel announced to Joseph that Mary would bear a divinely conceived child and “…you are to give him the name Jesus, because he will save his people from their sins” (Matthew 1:21).
 The Lord’s intent is not to save us so that we may continue in sin, but to save us from our sins.
-Deliberate, willful, intentional sinning after salvation is directly contrary to Christ’s desire to “purify us from all unrighteousness” (1 John 1:9).
+Deliberate, premeditated, intentional sinning after salvation is directly contrary to Christ’s desire to “purify us from all unrighteousness” (1 John 1:9).

 John 5:8-9, 14 Then Jesus said to [the invalid], “Get up!
 Pick up your mat and walk.”
 At once the man was cured; he picked up his mat and walked… [14] Later Jesus found him at the temple and said to him, “See, you are well again.
 Stop sinning or something worse may happen to you.”